philc/vimium/README.markdown

     tl         close tabs on the left
-    te        moves a tab to the right tq        moves a tab to the left
+    te        moves a tab to the right tq        moves a tab to the left td        detaches a tab into a new window tf         switches to last focused tab

 Vimium supports command repetition so, for example, hitting '5t' will open 5 tabs in rapid succession.
 ESC (or
 <c-[>) will clear any partial commands in the queue.